BrentDean/8-Bit/README.md

   * Output images suitable for programming a 28C64 EEPROM.
 * Use an Arduino Nano running a small C program as a simple EEPROM programmer, so the Python-generated ROM image can be burned directly into a 28C64.

+## Learning Focus

+Things I’m using this project to learn more deeply:

+* Low-level CPU architecture: registers, buses, ALU, flags, and how a simple control unit ties it all together.
+* Digital logic design: glue logic, tri-state buses, latches vs. edge-triggered registers, and basic timing/cycle sequencing.
+* PCB design and fabrication: schematic capture in KiCad, layout, routing, decoupling, ground/power strategy, and designing something that’s actually manufacturable.
+* Component selection and sourcing: reading datasheets, choosing specific 74xx/EEPROM parts, using sockets, and thinking about availability, cost, and substitutions.
+* How instructions are encoded and fetched on real hardware.
+* How microcode sequences control the datapath over multiple cycles.
+* How to design a small ISA that’s workable.
+* How to build simple tooling (assemblers, ROM generators) that mirror what “real” toolchains do, just at 8-bit scale.
+* How to connect the software I’m learning (Python, Java, data structures, etc.) directly to observable hardware behavior using Python to generate ROM images and an Arduino Nano in C to actually program the EEPROMs.

+If you’re also into educational CPUs, microcode, or ROM tooling and have suggestions, I’d love to hear them.

 ## Hardware Summary

 On the hardware side, the design currently includes: